astroumd/lmtoy/docs/wishlist.md

-# adding another parameter to the gridding program
+# Adding another parameter to the gridding program

-grid_map is probably the worst, it requires 7 times a modification to 4 files
+grid_map is probably the worst, it requires 7 times a modification to 4 files to add a keyword

 Here are the different orderings, the first one being the one we adopt to adjust the others: